Zuberec Open Air Museum & Orava Castle: Journey to 2 Treasures of Orava

-Do you love history, but do not like mass group tours where everyone rushes?
-Get to know fascinating Orava with a private guide and reveal its breathtaking past.
+Do you love history, but hate those crowded group tours where everyone is rushing around?
+Discover the fascinating Orava region with a personal guide and uncover its breathtaking past.

-Visit Zuberec Open Air Museum, walk among old wooden houses, let yourself be charmed by a rare late-Gothic church from the 15th century, and immerse yourself in the legends of Orava Castle.
-The mysterious atmosphere and stories hidden behind thick castle walls will pull you into a world where history comes alive.
+Visit the Zuberec Open Air Museum, walk among the old wooden houses, marvel at the rare 15-th century late-Gothic church, and immerse yourself in the legends of Orava Castle.
+The mysterious atmosphere and stories hidden behind the castle’s thick walls will draw you into a world where history comes to life.

-• The most beautiful landmark of Orava: You will explore the majestic Orava Castle, which stands on a high rock and rightfully belongs among the most beautiful castles in Slovakia.
+• Orava’s most beautiful landmark: Explore the majestic Orava Castle, which towers atop a high rock and is rightly considered one of the most beautiful castles in Slovakia.

-• Unique example of folk architecture: In the Zuberec Open Air Museum, you will get to know traditional life in the region, where people lived in harmony with nature and traditions for centuries.
+• A unique showcase of folk architecture: At the Zuberec Open Air Museum, you’ll learn about traditional life in the region, where people have lived in harmony with nature and traditions for centuries.

-• Authentic experiences: A guide who knows all corners of the Orava region intimately will take you on the journey.
-He will guide you through the most beautiful places and recommend the best local businesses.
+• Authentic experiences: You’ll be guided by a native who knows all corners of the Orava region.
+He will take you to the most beautiful places and recommend the best local restaurants and businesses.

-• Individual approach: You do not have to wait for anyone or adapt to anyone.
+• Individual approach: You don’t have to wait for anyone or adjust to anyone.
 You set the pace yourself.

 Detail of a traditional Orava wooden house in the Zuberec Open Air Museum with duvets in an open window and yellow flowers in the front garden.

-We will start our history-filled day in the village of Zuberec, which is the gateway to the Western Tatras.
-We will enter the Zuberec Open Air Museum and immediately move to times when life flowed in harmony with nature and hard work.
+We will start our history-filled day in the village of Zuberec, the gateway to the Western Tatras.
+As we step into the Zuberec Open Air Museum, we’ll be instantly transported back to a time when life flowed in harmony with nature and hard work.

-The most precious jewel of the whole area is the Late Gothic Church of St. Elizabeth of Hungary from Zábrež.
-This wooden gem was likely built at the beginning of the 15th century.
-It will catch your attention not only with its ancient architecture but also with its interior with Renaissance paintings and a choir gallery from the 17th century.
+The most precious gem of the entire complex is the late-Gothic Church of St. Elizabeth of Hungary from Zábrež.
+This wooden gem was likely built as early as the beginning of the 15th century.
+It will captivate you not only with its ancient architecture but also with its interior with Renaissance paintings and a 17-th century choir gallery.

 Tourists walking on a path in the area of the Museum of the Orava Village, known as Zuberec Open Air Museum, past traditional wooden houses.

-This building is a perfect example of the mastery of old carpenters.
-If this sacred style charms you, you can find other wooden churches in Eastern Slovakia.
+This building is a perfect example of the craftsmanship of the old carpenters.
+If you’re captivated by this sacred architectural style, you can explore other wooden churches in Eastern Slovakia.

-During a walk in the Zuberec Open Air Museum, we will peek into the lives of our ancestors and we will not miss:
+During a walk inside the Zuberec Open Air Museum, we’ll get a glimpse into the lives of our ancestors, and we won’t miss out on:

-• Yeoman’s Mansion from Vyšný Kubín: You will get a glimpse into the life of the higher social class.
-An interesting fact is that a private Latin school was once located in the older part of the house, where the important poet P. O. Hviezdoslav also studied.
+• Yeoman’s Mansion from Vyšný Kubín: Get a glimpse into the life of the upper class.
+An interesting fact is that a private Latin school was once located in the older part of the house, where the renowned poet P. O. Hviezdoslav also studied.

-• Mill from Novota: A technical monument from 1890, which served faithfully until the middle of the 20th century.
-Here you will see complete milling equipment and a shingle workshop, where roof shingles were made.
+• Mill from Novota: A technical monument from 1890, that remained in active use until the mid-20th century.
+Here you can see the complete milling equipment as well as the shingle workshop, where roofing shingles were produced.

-• Mayor’s House: An imposing building of the old Jurčák family.
-Its spacious room was the center of social life in the past – women met here during long winter evenings for spinning and feather stripping.
+• Mayor’s House: An imposing building belonging to the ancient Jurčák family.
+Its spacious room was once the center of social life – it was here that women gathered for spinning and feather stripping during long winter evenings.

 • Shepherd’s Hut: A symbol of traditional sheep farming in Orava.
-You will learn how shepherds lived on remote mountain meadows and how they processed milk or smoked cheese.
+You will learn how shepherds lived on remote mountain meadows and how they processed milk and smoked cheese.

 • Blacksmith’s Workshop from Habovka: A place that once smelled of smoke and iron.
-You will see original bellows for blowing air and an anvil, on which the blacksmith not only repaired tools but also shoed horses and oxen.
+You’ll see the original bellows for blowing air and the anvil, where the blacksmith not only repaired tools but also shoed horses and oxen.

 • Linen Draper’s Mansion: A grand two-story house of the Palider family.
-It is proof of the wealth of Orava linen merchants who traded all over Hungary.
-The house served not only for comfortable living but also as a storage for rare linen.
+It stands as a testament to the wealth of Orava linen merchants, who traded all over Hungary.
+The house served not only as a comfortable residence but also as a warehouse for rare linen.

 Majestic Orava Castle towering on a high rock cliff above Oravský Podzámok.